The Camino de Santiago: the wine route

 Pilgrimage routes and wine

-Next, we will talk about the best wines you will find on the two main pilgrimage routes: the Camino Frances ae Camino de Santiago Portugues.
+Next, we will talk about the best wines you will find on the two main pilgrimage routes: the Camino Frances and Camino de Santiago Portugues.
 We conclude the article with Galician wines, because in the lands of the apostle, besides being “Terra Meiga”, are also the lands of wine.

 The Camino Frances: the best wines in Spain

-a Camino de Santiago that stands out for its richness in wine, it is the Camino Frances.
+If there is a Camino de Santiago that stands out for its richness in wine, it is the Camino Frances.
 The great variety of wines on this pilgrim’s route is owed mainly to the climate of the territories that it crosses, which changes very much from one point to another, giving place to vineyards with very different characteristics.

 The Camino Frances to Santiago passes through two of the most important and well-known wine routes in Spain: La Rioja and the Duero Basin of Castilla y León, whose wines receive the guarantee of origin (D.O) from Ribera del Duero.
 But this route also hides many more wines with a Spanish guarantee of origin.

 Somontano wine: The beginning of the Camino Frances